Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

-Figure \ref{fig:residui3} also shows the PSD response (dashed line) to a modified signal obtained by reducing --- through a notch filter ---- by a factor of 1000 the amplitude of the components having frequency within 0.25 day\(^{-1}\) around the annual frequency \(f_{0}\), thus eliminating from our output every component oscillating at the sought signal frequency.
-As can be seen, the modified signal maintains, after the PSD, the same time behavior of the original signal.
-This suggests that the amplitude change at the PSD output is not mainly due to the behavior of the annual component.

-From the PSD output in the time interval between day 2000 (MJD 50925) and day 9000 (MJD 57925), within which we do not expect a signal altered by the low-pass filter (in order to avoid ringing effects), we compute the mean and standard deviation of the constrained parameter:
+Figure \ref{fig:residui3} also shows that PSD filtering has a settling time.
+To avoid ringing effects, we considered data from day 2000 to day 9000 for each analysis, within which we do not expect a signal altered by the low-pass filter.
+From the PSD output we computed the mean and standard deviation of the constrained parameter and obtained:

-This result is therefore compatible with a null value for the PPN parameter \footnote{We verified that the obtained constraint did not depend on the filter characteristics, by changing its order between 3 and 5 and the integration time between 2000 and 5000 days.}.
+These results are fully compatible with a null value for the PPN parameter \footnote{The constraint proved robust to changes in the filter's order (varied from 3 to 5) and integration time (from 2000 to 5000 days).}.
 Figure \ref{fig:alpha1} represents the estimate obtained for the parameter \(\alpha_1\) by further varying the phase of the (ideal) demodulation sinusoid: with \(\phi=[0, 2\pi]\) while keeping the reference period at 365.25 days.
-The black solid line shows how the estimate of the PPN parameter varies in the case of the in-phase analysis while the dashed line shows the variation of the standard deviation over the same 7000 days time interval.
+The solid lines show how the PPN parameter estimate varies in the case of the in-phase analysis while the dashed line shows the variation of the standard deviation in the same time interval of 7000 days.

-The value of \(\alpha_1\) at the phase \(\phi = \phi_0 \simeq 0.91\) rad (black circle) corresponds to the specific case of Figure \ref{fig:residui3}. {It is worth emphasizing that the maximum value of \(\alpha_1\) is not obtained at the phase \(\phi = \phi_0\), but at a higher value equal to approximately 2.18 rad.
-This reinforces our conclusion that what we obtain at the expected frequency and phase value for the violation, actually represents a null measurement for the PPN parameter.}

-We know of a number of perturbative effects with annual periodicity are present in the residuals of Figure \ref{fig:residui2}.
-We have therefore estimated the phase of the solid and ocean tides and the phase related to the coefficient of the quadrupole moment of the Earth's gravitational field \cite{2024PhRvD..98d4034L}.
-The latter, like the tides, is characterized by a periodic oscillation (superimposed on a secular trend) with a primary component with annual periodicity, and is responsible for the largest systematic error in the measurement of the longitude of the LAGEOS II satellite.
-For the phase expected for the possible violation, the contribution of the main systematic errors of gravitational origin is about \(1.5\times10^{-5}\).

-{So even the analysis of the systematic errors, although it does not fully explain the residuals which have an annual periodicity, leads us overall to the conclusion of a measurement consistent with zero for \(\alpha_1\).}